johnphillipsdev/johnphillipsdev/README.md

   * 🖥️ See my portfolio at [johnphillips.dev](https://www.johnphillips.dev/)
   * ✉️  You can contact me at [development@johnphillips.dev](mailto:development@johnphillips.dev)
   * 🧠  I'm learning how to mix music
-  * 🤝  I'm open to collaborating on interesting projects (Espeically when learning new skills)
+  * 🤝  I'm open to collaborating on interesting projects (Especially when learning new skills)
   * ⚡  I'm hooked on Ice-cream

 <h3>🎯 My Random Skills</h3>